 Child custody laws in Utah are sensitive areas of family law that often get skewed.
 One generally associates the mother as one who’ll always have custody of minor children when divorces or bad relationships end.
 However, in my tenure as parents’ Draper child custody attorney of choice, custody isn’t always awarded based on denominators such as who gave birth.

 The state identifies custody as having two components: physical, and legal.
-To have physical custody, your child(ren) reside with you, are cared for by you and are recognized by Utah courts as your responsibility.
+To have physical custody, your child(ren) resides with you, is cared for by you, and a recognized by Utah courts as to your responsibility.
 Legal custody simply means one or both parents can make vital choices that benefit the child, such as health care or schooling.

 One or both parents can have both physical and legal custody.
 However, to understand options that courts contend are relevant in certain situations, here are possible types of custody that I, an expert Draper child custody attorney, can help litigate for:

 During a custody dispute, courts will take into account:

 The laws in Utah favor children.
 They’re not partial to women or men, who’s richer or has the nicest house.
 Families are important, and when the family unit is broken, courts will use every piece of information provided by both parents, and information from other agencies, to determine which household would position the child(ren) best for success in school, social life, and health.